-DCM is the third leading cause of heart failure and the leading cause of heart transplantation in the United States.
-DCM is a disease characterized by weakening of the heart muscle, thinning of the heart walls, enlargement of the heart chambers, and the inability to sufficiently pump blood throughout the body.
+DCM is a severe, chronic cardiovascular disease that leads to weakening of the heart muscle, enlargement of the heart, and reduction of the pumping function of the heart to the point that blood circulation is impaired.
 Patients with DCM typically present with symptoms of congestive heart failure, including limitations in physical activity and shortness of breath.
-Ischemic DCM is associated with atherosclerotic cardiovascular disease and prior heart attacks and is the most common form of dilated cardiomyopathy, representing an estimated 60% of all DCM patients.
-Patient prognosis depends on the stage and cause of the disease, but is typically characterized by a very poor quality of life and a high mortality rate.
+DCM is now the third leading cause of heart failure and the leading cause of heart transplantation in the U.S. There are two types of DCM: ischemic and non-ischemic.
+Ischemic DCM, the most common form representing an estimated 60% of all DCM patients, is associated with atherosclerotic cardiovascular disease.
+These refractory ischemic DCM patients are currently the target patient population for our clinical development of ixmyelocel-T, with approximately 125,000 patients in the U.S. alone.
+Patient prognosis depends on the stage and cause of the disease but is typically characterized by a very poor quality of life and a high mortality rate.

-Current treatments for ischemic DCM patients that are refractory to further medical therapy such as prescription drugs, devices, and/or further revascularization procedures including bypass surgery and angioplasty, are limited to heart transplantation and placement of left ventricular assist devices (LVADs).
-There are less than 2,500 heart transplantations in the United States each year.
+Current treatments for refractory ischemic DCM patients are limited to heart transplantation and placement of left ventricular assist devices (LVADs).
+There are less than 2,500 heart transplantations in the U.S. each year.
 Many refractory DCM patients are not eligible for heart transplantation and transplants are extremely expensive at an estimated cost of over \$1 million.
 LVADs are also expensive at an estimated cost of over \$175,000 and have a mortality rate of 50% at two years.